Your Complete Graduation Party Guide

 - Pop culture (your graduate's favorite movie, band, or book)

 - Decades (‘60s, ‘70s, ‘80s, ‘90s)

-Whether you host a picnic, open house, or formal dinner, it’s important to know who you should invite and the proper way to invite them.
+Whether you host a picnic, open house, or formal dinner, it’s helpful to know who you should invite and the best way to invite them.

-For the invite, you’ll want to include a time frame — around four hours is common — and specify a date and location.
+On your open house invitation, include a timeframe — around four hours is common — along with the date and location.

-Because these are “Invite Only” occasions, it is good to give guests an exact time and request that they RSVP so you can get an accurate head count.
+For an invite-only event, it’s a good idea to give guests an exact time and request an RSVP so you can get an accurate head count.